18 20 As A Percent

 Q2: Can I convert a percentage back into a fraction?

 A2: Yes, absolutely.
-To convert a percentage back into a fraction, divide the percentage by 100 and simplify the resulting fraction if possible.
-For example, 75% becomes 75/100, which simplifies to 3/4.
+And to convert a percentage back into a fraction, divide the percentage by 100 and simplify the resulting fraction if possible.
+To give you an idea, 75% becomes 75/100, which simplifies to 3/4.

 Q3: Why is understanding percentages important?